 Risk assessment for a restaurant is all about finding the areas of potential risk and discovering ways to mitigate or avoid them.
-A restaurant can be a risky business, especially with inflation–the effects of inflation in restaurants are far-reaching–food inflation, and labor shortage issues.
+The hospitality industry is known for inherently risky business models, especially when inflation is involved.
+The effects of inflation in restaurants are far-reaching, including both food inflation and labor shortage issues.

-In this BinWise post, we’ll look at some key facets of restaurant risk assessment.
-We’ll also dive into some specific examples to prepare you for conducting your own risk assessment for a restaurant.
 By the end of this post, you’ll be prepared to assess the risk of your restaurant business and plan to work with that risk.
-With those plans, you'll find restaurant success on the other side.
+With such plans, you'll find restaurant success on the other side.

 Restaurant Risk Assessment

 Restaurant risk assessment covers everything that could go wrong in a restaurant business, including:

 - Employee theft–learn about the difference between internal theft vs. external theft

 - Inventory concerns–from liquor inventory to wine inventory to surplus inventory

 - Customer concerns–including allergies or an incorrect dish